Quiri/quiri.github.io/_posts/2015-10-14-emoticons-in-R.md

 output: pdf_document
 ---

-If you ever retrieved data from twitter, facebook or instagram with R, you might have noticed a strange phenomenon.
+If you ever retrieved data from Twitter, Facebook or Instagram with R, you might have noticed a strange phenomenon.
 While R seems to be able to display some emoticons properly, many other times it doesn´t, making any further analysis impossible unless you get rid of them.
 With a little hack, I decoded these emoticons and put them all in a dictionary for further use.
 I´ll explain how I did it and share the [decoder](https://github.com/today-is-a-good-day/Emoticons/blob/master/emDict.csv) with you.

 ## The meaning of Emoticons and why you should analyze them
-As far as I remember, all the sentiment analysis codes I came across dealt with emoticons by simply geting rid of them.
+As far as I remember, all the sentiment analysis codes I came across dealt with emoticons by simply getting rid of them.
 Now, it might be ok if you´re interested in analyzing someone´s vocabulary or do some fancy wordclouds.
 But if you want to perform sentiment analysis, than these emoticons are probably the most meaningful part of your data!
 Sentiments, emotions, emoticons, you know, there´s a link ;) Not only are they full of meaning by themselves, they also have the vertue to change the meaning of the sentences they are appended to.
 Think of a tweet like "I´m going to bed".
 It has a dramatically different meaning, depending on whether a happy smiley or a sad smiley is associated to it.
 Long story short: **If you´re interested in sentiment, you MUST capture emoticons!**

 ## Emoticons and R
-As mentioned earlier, R seems to be totally capable of properly displaying some emoticons, while it fails displaing others.
+As mentioned earlier, R seems to be totally capable of properly displaying some emoticons, while it fails displayng others.
 Try inputing "\xE2\x9D\xA4" (heavy black heart) to the console and this is how the output will look like:

 ```
 ## [1] "❤"